Claude Connectors Tutorial: Build and Deploy a Connector to Claude

 }

 Open http://localhost:3000.
+The sunpeak inspector opens with your connector running.
 Select Claude from the Host dropdown in the sidebar.
 Your ticket card renders inside Claude’s conversation chrome with the warm beige palette.

 No Claude account needed for any of this.
-The local simulator replicates both runtimes on localhost.
+The local inspector replicates both runtimes on localhost.

-When you are ready to test in a real Claude session, you need a publicly accessible URL.
+When you’re ready to test in a real Claude session, you need a publicly accessible URL.
 Claude cannot reach localhost.

 Create a tunnel